 We have a budget of £25,000 a year for minor work to improve access at stations.
 Each year, our Guest Experience Director, working with our new Accessibility Panel, plans how we will spend this in consultation with the Disabled Persons Transport Advisory Committee (DPTAC), Transport Focus, Network Rail and the relevant train operators managing the stations.

-In 2020 we intended to launch our Accessibility Panel who will meet at least twice a year, unfortunately as a result of the COVID 19 pandemic this has been delayed until 2021.
+We have an Accessibility Panel who will meet at least twice a year, unfortunately as a result of the COVID 19 pandemic this has been delayed until 2021.
 The Panel will be comprised of:

 - Guests who have travelled on our services and potential guests who might have identified barriers to using our services

 - People who have experience of receiving assistance from us to use our services

 - People who experience a range of access barriers (related to a range of impairments and to characteristics such as age, income and confidence levels).